 3. Order of Ceremony

-This is not always needed but it can be done in both languages too so that everyone knows what’s happening – celebrant ceremonies are totally unrestricted and can include poems, readings, songs, hymns and special symbolic ceremonies which guests might not have experienced before.
+This is not always an item that is necessary, but it can be done in both languages too so that everyone knows what’s happening – celebrant ceremonies are totally unrestricted and can include poems, readings, songs, hymns and special symbolic ceremonies which guests might not have experienced before.
 To save any confusion it’s a good idea to explain the order and flow.
 Then all can look forward with excitement to these new and interesting elements!

 4. Poems and Readings